Jason Kander: 2019 mayoral election

 On June 25, 2018, Kander announced that he was running for mayor of Kansas City in 2019 to replace incumbent Sly James, who was term limited.

 Prior to his announcement, Kander had been repeatedly mentioned as a possible contender for the Democratic nomination in the 2020 U.S. presidential election.
 Speculation about his presidential ambitions had been fueled by his frequent visits to the early primary states of Iowa and New Hampshire, and Kander had suggested he would consider exploring a bid after the 2018 midterm elections were finished.
 His campaign for mayor effectively put that speculation to rest.
 In January 2021, Kander confirmed via Twitter that he had been intending to run for president in 2020.

 Kander dropped out of the mayoral race on October 2, 2018, citing the need to get treatment for symptoms of PTSD and depression.
 He also announced that he would be stepping away temporarily from his work with Let America Vote as he receives treatment.

 Cabinet speculation

 In November 2020, Kander was named as a potential candidate for Secretary of Veterans Affairs in the Biden administration.
 Later in December, Denis McDonough was announced as the nominee.
+Kander later confirmed that he had withdrawn himself from consideration for cabinet roles.